-Routine cataract surgery is the most common surgical procedure in the United States, including among Medicare beneficiaries,3 and it was estimated that Medicare spends more than $3.4 billion annually on the treatment of cataracts, with cataract extraction with IOL implantation specifically as the most common procedure.4 The Routine Cataract Removal with IOL Implantation episode-based cost measure was recommended for development by an expert clinician committee—the Ophthalmologic Disease Management Clinical Subcommittee— because of its high impact in terms of patient population and Medicare spending, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
+Routine cataract surgery is the most common surgical procedure in the United States, including among Medicare patients, 3 and it was estimated that Medicare spends more than $3.4 billion annually on the treatment of cataracts, with cataract extraction with IOL implantation specifically as the most common procedure.4 The Routine Cataract Removal with IOL Implantation episodebased cost measure was recommended for development by an expert clinician committee—the Ophthalmologic Disease Management Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
 Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure.

 The cost measure denominator is the total number of episodes from the Routine Cataract Removal with IOL Implantation episode group attributed to a clinician.